meshahid973/localitfy/README.md

 * queue album
 * support for different artists in one album
 * proper cover fitting for album cards

+### Downloads and imports

+* download audio from YouTube links
+* import public Spotify playlists, albums, and tracks
+* convert local video or audio files into library tracks
+* automatically add downloaded songs to your library
+* view download progress and results
+* open the downloads folder from inside the app

 ### Visuals